PX4/PX4-user_guide/en/config/actuators.md

 ### Control Surfaces Geometry

-The control surfaces section of the geometry panel lets you set the number of control surfaces that are present on the vehicle.
+The control surfaces section of the geometry panel lets you set the number and types of control surfaces that are present on the vehicle.
-You can then specify the type of each individual surface, and configure the appropriate scaling values for the Roll scale, Yaw scale, Pitch scale, Trim and Slew rate (advanced).
+You may also need to set trim and slew rate values in some cases.
+More advanced users can also configure the roll scale, yaw scale, and pitch scale (generally the defaults are acceptable, and this is not needed).

 An "example" control surface section for a vehicle with two ailerons is shown below.
 Note that ailerons only affect roll, so the pitch and yaw fields are disabled.